 This course focuses on the development of instruction by using the Instructional Systems Design (ISD) approach based on the ADDIE Model.
-Students will develop the necessary pedagogical skills that will facilitate the analysis, design, development, imple-
+Students will develop the necessary pedagogical skills that will facilitate the analysis, design, development, implementation, and evaluation of instructional needs to synthesize appropriate teaching and learning curriculum.